 Imagine an entrepreneur with an idea for an application.
-After finding a software vendor and telling them what should it be, the journey of software development has begun.
+After finding a software development team and telling them what should it be, the journey of software development has begun.
 No research, no product discovery workshops.
 Nothing.
-Is it the right approach?
+Is it the right approach to a software project?

 To have assumptions about the business, the digital product and its target audience is one thing.
 But building the software based on mere belief?
 Not such a great plan, right?

 That’s why in Agile software development, many methods help you discover the idea and dig deeper into the user’s needs, wants and problems.
-One of such techniques is writing user stories.
+One of such techniques is writing stories.
 And this is what we’re going to talk about.

 What are the user stories?
-What do they include?
-How they impact the user experience (UX)?
+What are user story examples?
+How do they impact the user experience (UX)?

 If you’d like to know more about other creative methods used during workshops, check out the article by one of our UX/UI designers.

 One of the goals of user stories is to simplify the process.
 That’s why the guidelines for the procedure itself are simple.
-Each story should be easy to understand, concise and written in an active voice.
-There are no complicated phrases.
-Everything is as simple and yet as brief as possible.
+Each story should be easy to understand, concise and written in an active voice – a natural language description.
+There are no complicated phrases – everything is as simple and yet as brief as possible.
 This brings value to an entire project team, even the remote ones, since there are no misunderstandings.
 It’s all in black and white.
 Moreover, user stories are often documented as index cards, which are pitches containing information from a digital resource.

 Who can write it?
 Anybody.
-It may be the client, product users or team members.
+It may be the client, product owner, product manager or a team member.
 It all depends on the type of project.
 The same with the size of user stories – there can be smaller stories and large user stories.

-The user stories can be done using Miro, sticky-notes or even in Word documents, as long as it’s eligible and in sequence.
+When it comes to tools, user stories are often done using Miro, sticky notes or even in Word documents, as long as it’s eligible and in sequence.
 The goal is to discuss the features and alternate them to provide the most value to the software product.
 That’s the acceptance criteria.

 In this way, we know the basics, which means we’ve got a clear path and a set goal.
-Now we have to discuss it, adjust the feature to fit market needs, and it’s completed.
+Now we have to discuss it, adjust the product functionality to fit market needs, and it’s done.

 However, there are some elements that we may add to make it more detailed.
 A scoring system helps measure the feature’s complexity and evaluate how much it takes to complete a user story.
-Also, there are so-called “conditions of satisfaction” that set the rules when a feature story is finished.
+Also, so-called “conditions of satisfaction” (or acceptance criteria) set the rules when a feature story is finished.

-User stories are techniques that drive creative solutions.
-They make the team think from a different perspective, take a customer’s approach.
+Agile user stories are techniques that drive creative solutions.
+They make the development team think from a different perspective, take the end users’ approach.
 Hence, they bring many benefits.
 Let’s see what they are.

 Card, conversation and confirmation – they formulate 3 Cs.
 These are the 3 essential elements of user stories.

 It’s not the first stage of the process, but it’s one of the primary ones.
-Before that, we should conduct the necessary research – getting to know the business and its target users is vital to creating great user stories.
+Before that, we should conduct the necessary market and user research – getting to know the business and its target users is vital to creating great user stories.
 Otherwise, you speculate and write something based on your beliefs.
-Most of the times, such assumptions turn out to be false.
+Most of the time, such assumptions turn out to be false.

-So how the process looks?
-Ideally, the team would meet with potential customers.
-Thanks to this, they’d observe and interview the users.
-But sometimes there’s no such opportunity.
+So how the agile user stories process looks like?
+Ideally, the team would meet with potential customers and gather user feedback.
+They can observe and interview the end-users.
+But sometimes, there’s no such opportunity.
 In that case, we have to work with what we got – the research performed by our team or information gathered by our client.

 On this basis, we prepare user stories.
 Step by step, functionality by functionality, we write each story.
 These elements match together in unity – the user, the story, and the product features – it’s all related.
 But, these stories aren’t definite.
 We can always come back and alternate them to refine the user experience even more.